Article updated Mar 24th, 2016.

 What is VPS Hosting?

-A geeky term I often use to explain VPS:
+A geeky term I like using to explain VPS:

 VPS hosting = Shared Hosting + Server Root Access + Dedicated Resources + Isolated Environment